 - Letting children explore the sounds of language by singing, rhyming, or reading books.

-Currently, about 75% of all Monterey County children entering Kindergarten are not yet at age level in language and literacy skills.
-The direct, ongoing tutoring services provided by Preschool Service Corps will serve to address this critical need.
+Currently, about 75% of all Monterey County children entering Kindergarten are not yet at age-level in language and literacy skills.
+The direct, ongoing tutoring services provided by Preschool Service Corps members will serve to address this gap.

 The program builds commitment to community by participating in a variety of community service projects throughout the year.

 All members receive initial and ongoing training to inform their service as literacy tutors.
-Training topics include: preschool language and literacy development strategies, California Early Learning Foundations, basic effective instruction, tutoring English learners, community awareness, asset development, disaster preparedness and response, inclusion of children with diverse abilities, and CPR/First Aid certification.
+Training topics include: preschool language and literacy development strategies, California Early Learning Foundations, basic effective instruction, tutoring English learners, community awareness, asset development, disaster preparedness and response, inclusion of children with diverse abilities, incorporating linguistic and cultural diversity in the classroom, and CPR/First Aid certification.